Skip to content

 How to get a loan with bad credit

-If you’re going to apply for a loan with bad credit, here are some things to think about:
+Some steps to take if you’re going to apply for a loan with bad credit:

-- Check your credit score and credit report — knowing your credit score could help you understand how lenders will look at you.
-Addressing any errors on your credit report may also improve your score.
+1. Check your credit score and credit report – knowing your credit score could help you understand how lenders will look at you.
+And addressing any errors on your credit report could improve your score.
 Find out more about free credit checks.

-- Only borrow what you really need — try to keep the amount you’re borrowing as small as possible.
-Lenders will be reluctant to loan large sums to those they view as a risk.
+2. Only borrow what you really need – try to keep the amount you’re borrowing as small as possible.
+Lenders will be reluctant to loan large sums to those they view as high risk.

-- Consider the type of loan you’re applying for — if you’re hoping to borrow a large amount, you’re more likely to be accepted for a secured loan, rather than a personal loan.
-This is because you’re securing the loan against a valuable asset, which will ease concerns that lenders may have about you.
+3. Consider the type of loan you’re applying for – if you’re hoping to borrow a large amount, you may have a better chance of being accepted for a secured loan.
+Securing the loan against an asset could ease the lender’s concerns, but it’s a greater risk for you.

 What’s the easiest loan to get with bad credit?